Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:general .

-Surprisingly, for any surjective graph~$G$, one can build a basis of $\ker(A)$ using only subgraphs of~$G$ that are even cycles and kayak paddles.
-This is what Algorithm~\ref{algo:spanning} does.
-It first identifies an edge set $\E \setminus (\T \cup \{a\})$ of cardinality $d = m - n$, where $\T$ is a spanning tree of the graph~$G$ and $a$ is an edge in $\E \setminus \T$ such that $\T \cup \{a\}$ contains an odd cycle.
-Then, for each edge $s \in \E \setminus (\T \cup \{a\})$, the algorithm builds a base vector~$b$ whose support (i) is either an even cycle or a kayak paddle and (ii) contains~$s$ and is included into $\T \cup \{a, s\}$.= We assume without loss of generality that the graph~$G$ is connected (in addition to being surjective-only).
+Given a surjective-only graph~$G$ with an incidence matrix denoted by~$A$, \Cref{algo:spanning} builds a basis of the kernel of~$A$ as follows.
+The algorithm first identifies a spanning tree~$\T$ of~$G$ (Line~\ref{algo:T}) and an edge $a \in \E \setminus \T$ such that the set $\E \setminus (\T \cup \{a\})$ (of cardinality $d = m = n$) contains an odd cycle (Line~\ref{algo:edgek}).
+Then, for each edge $s \in \E \setminus (\T \cup \{a\})$, the algorithm builds (Lines \ref{algo:vector}--\ref{algo:kayakpaddle-cycle2}) a base vector~$b$ whose support (i) is either an even cycle or a kayak paddle and (ii) contains~$s$ and is included into $\T \cup \{a, s\}$.
+We assume without loss of generality that the graph~$G$ is connected (in addition to being surjective-only).
 If not, we can apply the algorithm to each connected component separately, and then we embed the obtained vectors to $\R^n$ via zero padding.